cmbrandt/openmp-design-patterns/README.md

 Parallel algorithm that uses the OpenMP Parallel For construct with a reduction clause on the accumulator variable.

 ##### <code> pi_08_par_omp_task.cxx </code>
-Parallel divide-and-conquer algorithm that uses OpenMP Tasks to perform a sequence of tail-recursive calls for a chosen block size.
+Parallel divide-and-conquer algorithm that uses OpenMP Tasks to perform a sequence of tail recursive calls for a chosen block size.
 A single thread calls the implementation function, and each recursive call creates two new tasks, each working independently but concurrently over a distinct range of subintervals.

 ##### <code> pi_09_vec_unroll_4.cxx </code>
 Serial algorithm that unrolls four iterations of the loop body, reducing the computational overhead by performing only one quarter of the instructions that control the loop.